-Contribution Premiums
+Name 401(k) Plan Matching Contribution Insurance Premiums

-James R. Bertelli \$6,785 \$ 72,131
+James R. Bertelli \$ 6,785 \$ 72,131

 Robert E. Hult 5,668

-Marcelo G. Lima 7,658 -
+Marcelo G. Lima 7,658

 Craig Lund 5,901 21,114

 Didier M.C.
 Thibaud 23,142

-- (6) Mr. Hult joined the Company in February 2004. - (7) Mr. Lima became an executive officer of the Company in November 2005.
-As permitted by SEC regulations, no compensation is disclosed for prior fiscal years during which Mr. Lima did not serve as an executive officer of the Company. - (8) A portion of Mr. Thibaud's salary is paid in U.S. Dollars, which is attributable to his employment with the Company in the United States, and the remainder is paid in Euros, which is attributable to his employment with Mercury Computer Systems SARL in France.
+- (6) Mr. Hult joined the Company in February 2004. - (7) Mr. Lima became an executive officer of the Company in November 2005. - (8) A portion of Mr. Thibaud's salary is paid in U.S. Dollars, which is attributable to his employment with the Company in the United States, and the remainder is paid in Euros, which is attributable to his employment with Mercury Computer Systems SARL in France.
+All of his bonus is paid in U.S. Dollars.
 Due to fluctuations in the conversion rate between Euros and U.S. Dollars ("USD"), the amounts in the salary column reflect fiscal year-end conversion rates, rather than the USD equivalent at the time the salary was determined.
 Amounts in the other annual compensation column attributable to payments related to a leased automobile provided by the Company are treated in the same manner as salary.
 With respect to the portions of Mr. Thibaud's bonuses that were paid in Euros, the table reflects the conversion rate at the time each such bonus payment was made.